yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 Available rule options are as follows:

 - `name`: Glob expression for matching the file name.
-Case insensitive by default, add `\s` to the beginning to make it sensitive.
+Case-insensitive by default, add `\s` to the beginning to make it sensitive.
 - `mime`: Glob expression for matching the mime-type.
-Case insensitive by default, add `\s` to the beginning to make it sensitive.
+Case-insensitive by default, add `\s` to the beginning to make it sensitive.
 - `use`: Opener name corresponding to the names in the [`[opener]` section](#opener).

 With that: